-A facelift is a surgical procedure that makes the face tighter and smoother by lifting up the facial skin and tissues and/or the underlying muscle.
+A facelift is a surgical procedure that makes the face tighter and smoother by lifting up the face and neck skin with the underlying muscle.

 There are, however, many invalid and downright unfair myths regarding facelifts.
 Here is the truth regarding several common facelift myths:

 The media loves covering bad plastic surgery.
 You’ve probably seen some botched facelifts on the cover of a tabloid while waiting in a checkout line.
 By and large, the bulk of those cases involve individuals who sought extremely unnatural results and underwent a series of surgical procedures, often against the advice of their plastic surgeons.

 The truth is that a properly performed facelift procedure by an experienced plastic surgeon should not be extremely noticeable and certainly not unnatural in appearance.
 Board certified plastic surgeons are often able to create youthful and vibrant results without giving away any secrets.

 Myth 2 – Facelifts are only for old people